-Which Came First?
-Obesity or Depression
+Which Came First: Obesity or Depression?

 Not everyone who is obese is depressed and not everyone who is depressed is obese.
-Yet, I’ve noticed that there is often a connection between these 2 things.
-I know for me personally, I suffered through both at the same time.
-Are you obese and depressed?
-Does one cause the other?
-For some people it can.1
+Yet, I’ve noticed that there is often a connection between obesity and depression.

 Which came first?

-Was I depressed because I was obese?
-Or was I obese because I was depressed?
-For me the answer is pretty clear: I was depressed because I was obese.
 I had always been heavy, even as a kid.
 So, my early depression was partially caused by my obesity.
-But my depression sure did feed into my obesity.
-But for many people, the answer isn’t so clear.
-Especially since the 2 can easily correlate to each other.
+But my depression sure did feed back into my weight gain.

-When obesity causes depression
+When living with obesity causes depression

-People with obesity are more likely to experience depression.
-I know it can feel hopeless when it comes to losing weight.
-Losing weight is HARD.
-There are multiple factors than can contributor to weight, and not everyone can just eat right and exercise and drop pounds.
-That feeling of hopeless can go a long way in contributing to depression.1,2
+There are multiple complex factors than can contribute to weight, and it is a myth that everyone can eat right and exercise, and drop pounds.
+That feeling of hopelessness can go a long way in contributing to depression.1,2

-By providing your email address, you are agreeing to our Privacy Policy and Terms of Use.
+By providing your email address, you are agreeing to our Privacy Notice and Terms of Use.

-Eating can be a coping mechanism we use to feel better.
 I used eating to cope with difficult emotions.
 I would eat because I was sad, because it would help release the happy hormones in my brain for just a little longer.
-Or, anti-depressant medication can even cause weight gain.
-With weight gain though, may come yet another reason to feel depressed, which may lead to eating more.
-A vicious cycle.
-4,5

 Featured Forum